Submitted for your review...Honor Brands.

 Villa was a daring tactician.
 He won 9 of 13 significant engagements during the revolution.
 Whether in battle or in negotiation (diplomacy would be too refined for some of the encounters with Villa), Villa knew how to turn the tide in his favor.
 He was forceful, convincing and successful—the strongest of all metrics.
 In modern vernacular:

-2. Devise a distinctive way to articulate the brand position.
+He came, he saw, he kicked butt!2.
+Devise a distinctive way to articulate the brand position.

 A lot of Pancho Villa’s fame is due to his flamboyant personality which he deliberately cultivated.
 He used the budding Hollywood media by appearing as himself in several early movies.
-This reinforced the popular image of Pancho Villa as a fearless horseman battling the forces of injustice (Can you say Robin Hood or Zorro?).
+This reinforced the popular image of Pancho Villa as a fearless horseman battling the forces of injustice (Can you say Robin Hood or Zorro?).3.
+Develop a focused brand personality that customers can use to recommend or introduce your company to others.

 No one put their personal stamp on the American perception of the Mexican bandit more than Villa.
 And he wholly owned the style.
 He sported a bushy mustache, the sombrero and the bandolier full of bullets.
 Moreover, he was an accomplished horseman.
 He often made sure he was photographed or recorded in movies riding into battle, exhibiting superior equestrian and fighting skills.
 In fact, he had a nickname beyond Pancho.
 The Centaur of the North because of his abilities in horsemanship.
-Not bad, since it also gave a mythical quality to the man.
+Not bad, since it also gave a mythical quality to the man.5.
+Implement internal branding programs to reward employees for behaving in ways that are consistent with the brand personality.

 Villa had a multi-pronged program to incentivize support for his brand.
 Faced with a stagnant economy, Villa issued his own money; if merchants refused to take it, they risked being shot.
 Executions, which Villa often ordered on a whim, were usually left to his friend Rodolfo Fierro, so the brutality wasn't directly on Villa himself.
 On a generous side, and in true Robin Hood style, he broke up vast land holdings of local landowners and parceled them out to the widows and orphans of his fallen soldiers.